Why Do We Need Warm-up? A Theoretical Perspective: The -Smoothness Condition

+We begin with vanilla feedforward networks and distinguish two regimes: $(i)$ the initial phase of training and $(ii)$ the global regime.
+We focus on the initial phase, where both sharpness and loss suboptimality decay, making our bounds predictive.
+Detailed proofs are in \Cref{app:proofs_neural_nets}.

-\paragraph{Results under Balancedness.} A known property of gradient flow in feedforward neural networks is that the weight matrices $\lbrace W_i \rbrace_{i=1}^{\ell}$ evolve in a balanced manner, satisfying $W_i(t)^\top W_i(t) = W_{i+1}(t) W_{i+1}(t)^\top$ for linear networks and $\|W_i(t)\|_{\rm F} = \|W_{i+1}(t)\|_{\rm F}$ for non-linear networks~\citep[Theorem 2.2 and Corollary 2.1]{du2018algorithmic}.
-Note that the second property is weaker than the first.
-The ``strong" balancedeness property holds even in non-linear networks if the activation between the layers $W_i$ and $W_{i+1}$ is linear.
+\paragraph{Results under Balancedness.} A well-known property of gradient flow in feedforward neural networks is the balanced evolution of the weight matrices $\{W_i\}_{i=1}^{\ell}$.
+For linear networks, this implies $W_i(t)^\top W_i(t) = W_{i+1}(t) W_{i+1}(t)^\top$, while for networks with homogeneous nonlinear activations it yields $\|W_i(t)\|_{\rm F} = \|W_{i+1}(t)\|_{\rm F}$~\citep[Theorem~2.2 and Corollary~2.1]{du2018algorithmic}.
+The latter condition is weaker than the former.

 \begin{restatable}{proposition}{thmdeeplinear} Consider a deep linear network with $\ell$ layers and MSE loss: